 You can notice these chapped nipples at an early stage of breastfeeding.
 These are dry, itchy, and sometimes sore.
 Continuous breastfeeding sessions can worsen this situation and lead to thrush.
 Heal your chapped nipples with Lanolin.
 Apply this cream only in affected areas.

 Lanolin is one of the most used breastfeeding essential mothers recommend.
 If you want an organic treatment, you can always apply your own breast milk to the affected area.
 If you sense pain, try hydrogel or a cold compressor.

 Also, referred to as Milk blister occurs when your milk gets blocked under the epidermis or skin layer.
-It’s whitish-yellow in color and appear like Whitehead.
-These milk blister can get painful if not treated.
+It’s whitish-yellow in color and appears like Whitehead.
+These milk blisters can get painful if not treated.